 In the second half of the 19th century, there were major developments on how young offenders were dealt with.
 For those up to the age of sixteen, the new Reformatory system provided an alternative to prison, with Industrial Schools performing a similar role for those viewed as in danger of becoming criminals or whose wayward behaviour needed a corrective environment.

 In 1895, a report on the prison system by the Gladstone Committee proposed that a special type of institution be created to deal with offenders aged from 16 to 21.
-An experimental scheme was set up at Bedford in 1899, and then extended in 1901 using part of the convict prison at Borstal in Kent.
+An experimental scheme was set up at Bedford Prison in 1899, and then extended in 1901 using part of the convict prison at Borstal in Kent.
 The young inmates were kept apart from the adult prisoners and given a routine which included physical exercise, school lessons, work training, strict discipline and follow-up supervision after their discharge.

 The formal adoption of the borstal system came in the 1908 Prevention of Crime Act.
 Borstal sentences were for between two and three years, with release on licence being possible for those considered to have made sufficient progress.
-A second borstal institution was established at Feltham in 1910 (in the premises of the former Middlesex Industrial School), and another at Portland in 1921, with one for girls being set up at Aylesbury prison in 1909.
+A second borstal institution for boys was established at Feltham in 1910 (in the premises of the former Middlesex Industrial School), and another at Portland prison in 1921, with one for girls being set up at Aylesbury prison in 1909.
 Some existing prisons implemented a 'modified borstal' system, providing accommodation and treatment for those serving short sentences.